 Backing up files, especially important documents, is a great way to make sure they don’t get lost.
 When you accidentally delete data, you can instantly get it from the backup.

 One place people back up their data is Google Drive.
 It’s a great way to back up files and save your documents all in one place.
 You can easily organize folders inside your Google Drive also.

 However, some might think that this app is a nuisance and might want to uninstall it.
-There are different ways of how to uninstall Google Drive.
-In this guide, we will teach you how to do that properly on your Mac or Windows.
+There are different ways to completely uninstall Google Drive.
+In this guide, we will show you how to do that properly on your Mac or Windows.

 First of all, you need to know that if you want to uninstall a specific app, you have to close all related processes that are open.

 If you don’t do this, you won’t be able to move it to Trash because the device will say that it’s still open.
 For Google Drive, it is a must for you to disconnect your account and close it afterward.

 Here’s how to disconnect your account on Google Drive: